petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/sorting-search-results.md

 - by the Create date (newest first by default, or choose oldest first)
 - alphabetically by the User that created each matching asset

+!!! important
+    Exploring the fields in the index is important when using the Sort widget.
+See [Exploring Indexed Fields](../exploring-indexed-fields.md) for more details.

 Choose from one of the Sort widget's pre-configured sorting strategies or configure your own.
+You can [explore the indexed fields](../exploring-indexed-fields.md) to discover additional sort options.

 You can also delete unwanted sort options from the widget.